International Student Resources

 - a.
 The Office of Admissions is your first point of contact for information about Pacifica’s degree programs and the admissions process.
-Please contact our office at 805.879.7305 or at email@example.com.
-Or, use this checklist to help get you started with the process.
+Please contact, Alex Clarke, International Student Advisor, at 805 879 7306 or firstname.lastname@example.org.

 - a.
 Apply online to one of Pacifica’s nine graduate degree programs and specializations prior to April 1st or as soon as possible to allow sufficient process time to obtain any additional documentation required to study in the United States.
 For Spring enrollment, applications should be started by December 1st to allow sufficient process time.

 - b.
 The initial application should take 5-10 minutes to complete and you will be asked to provide general information and prior degrees.
-There is a $75 application fee that is payable with a Visa, Mastercard, American Express or Discover card.
-Once the Office of Admissions receives your application, a confirmation email will be sent with a list of the program specific documents required in order to complete your application file.
+There is a $75 application fee that is payable by credit card.
+Once the Office of Admissions receives your application, a confirmation email will be sent with a list of the program specific documents submit in order to complete your application file.

 - c.
 International credit cards should process fine, but if you have any issues, please contact the Office of Admissions.

 - a.
-All international students must have their international transcripts evaluated to determine U.S. equivalency.
+International transcripts must be evaluated to determine U.S. equivalency.

 - i.
 We will accept evaluations from current members of NACES (National Association of Credential Evaluation Services) and AICE (Association of International Credential Evaluators, Inc.).

 - ii.
-Where applicable, international applications must submit TOEFL (Test of English as a Foreign Language) results which must be during the application process for admissions and prior to acceptance.
+Where applicable, international applications must submit TOEFL (Test of English as a Foreign Language) results during the application process for admissions and prior to acceptance.